blocknetdx/documentation/docs/governance/proposal-voting.md

 	* **Voting for proposals ends 60 blocks prior the Superblock.** It'd be safer to make sure you vote no later than 61 blocks before the Superblock to make sure your voting transaction gets at least 1 confirmation.
 	* The inputs (UTXOs) used for the 5000 BLOCK (to vote) must be 100 BLOCK or larger.
 	* The inputs used for the 5000 BLOCK must be in the same address.
 	* Since the votes are recorded on-chain, casting a vote requires you to pay a network fee.
-This requires *each address* to have an input *separate* from the inputs used for the 5000 BLOCK to pay for the network fees.
+This requires *each address* to have an input *separate* from the inputs used for the 5000 BLOCK to pay for the network fees. **This input used for the fee cannot be immature**.
-	* You will not be able to vote if your funds are immature.
 Funds will remain immature for about 60 minutes (60 blocks) after they staked.
 	* If you are staking, your vote will automatically re-cast.
 	* Your vote is not counted until the voting transaction fee has 1 confirmation (typically 1 minute), after which your votes will be accounted for when viewing the `listproposals` command.
 	* If you vote again you will have to pay another network fee to do so.